 Browse Free: View Photos Now

-Match allows you to search by whatever preferences you choose.
+Match allows a single person to search for a local date by specific criteria.
 Once you come across someone who strikes your fancy, add him or her to your Favorites list and send them a virtual like and wink — for free.
 Match also offers advanced features, including its own private phone service, to get you offline and on a date as soon as possible.